Monterroso/CozyCabin/docs/rules/ui-rules.md

    - Integrate advanced E2E testing (Cypress) in a subsequent development phase.
    - Expand on advanced search patterns using external services (e.g., Typesense) if needed.

-By applying these UI rules, we ensure that all AIDesk user journeys—from the customer portal to the admin console—remain consistent, discoverable, and efficient.
+By applying these UI rules, we ensure that all CozyCabin user journeys—from the customer portal to the admin console—remain consistent, discoverable, and efficient.